What was your favorite part of attending St. Mary’s?

 What is your advice to students on their college search?

-My advice is to look for a home away from home; somewhere that you feel a sense of belonging where you can count on others to support you on your education journey.
+My advice is to seek a quality education that will present you with opportunities to grow in your area of study, but also look for a home away from home; somewhere that you feel a sense of belonging where you can count on others to support you on your education journey.
 Even though you will only be in college for four years, this time is very significant to shape and form not only your professional future but your personal life as well.
-Seek a quality education that will present you with opportunities to grow in your area of study.

 - Northside ISD